-Before you go away because these are made with beets and you don’t love beets, wait.
-These are really good cupcakes.
-And for an indulgent-tasting dessert, they’re pretty nutritious, too!
-The beets add vibrant pink color and moisture, not to mention all those nutrients.
+What is NOT a mystery is that these cupcakes are really good and for an indulgent-tasting dessert, they’re pretty nutritious, too!
+Beets add vibrant pink color and moisture, not to mention all those nutrients, but zero “beety” flavor, I promise.

 Every time I make these, I am shocked at how fast they disappear.
 They are so moist and tasty – and that color!